-Welcome back to the Summer term!
-We hope that you all had the chance to relax over the lovely Easter holidays and that the children are now all ready and refreshed for the busy term ahead!
-Here are highlights and key information for the coming term.
+Welcome to Year 2!
+We hope that you have enjoyed a relaxing Summer holidays and that the children are ready and refreshed for the busy, yet exciting, year ahead.
+Listed below are key information for the coming term.

 Reading, OLL and Spellings:

 Please continue to read on a daily basis with your child throughout the term.
 Reading really is the key to all learning and we can’t stress enough how vital it is!
 Statistics show that children who read daily have a higher chance of success in their future, so please keep persevering!
 The hard work is paying off and we have noticed just how far the children have come on with their reading, and their comprehension, this year.

 OLL and spellings will continue to be given out on a Monday.
 OLL is due in by the following Monday and will continue to alternate weekly between Maths and Literacy.
 We would please ask you to continue to support the children with learning their 2, 5 and 10 times tables with corresponding division facts on a weekly basis as well as their spellings.
 Spellings will be tested on the Friday of each week.